tmoss4/bahamas-nonprofits/index.md

 <h1>General</h1>
 [Charitable Arts Foundation][40] - Dedicated to supporting endeavors in arts and culture throughout the Bahamas.

+[Crimestoppers Bahamas][54] - Dedicated to the ongoing development and implementation of an effective, community-based crime solving program.

 [Governor-General’s Youth Award][41] - Our participants develop important skills, contribute valuable service to the community, participate in physical recreation activities, and embark upon adventurous journeys.

 [My Heart Matters][42] - Organizes projects, events, research and resources that help families, adults and youths strengthen their self-value, build character, and learn how to better relate, communicate and build healthy relationships.

 [LEAD][43] - To provide programs and services to pre & post prison/correctional facilities inmates as well as to the “At-Risk” males in the educational system and community based life management programs for youths.

 [One Eleuthera][44] - We seek to strengthen orgnaizations and partners throughout Eleuthera by connecting them to the resources they need to create positive and effective changes.

+[Our Carmichael][57] - Assists businesses and job seekers in the Carmichael area.

 [Pilot Club][45] - To influence positive change in communities throughout the world.
 To do this, we come together in friendship and give people an outlet for service.